LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 - Copy and paste text from other sources without editing. **This includes ChatGPT.**
 - Encourage illegal behavior in accordance to German, UK and US law.
 This includes, but isn't limited to:
   - Bodily harm
-  - Spreading personal information of another person that isn't publically available
+  - Spreading personal information of another person that isn't publicly available
   - Prejudice towards a protected group
   - Sexualization of a minor
   - Unlawful possession or distribution of drugs, firearms or explosives
 - Provide them with information that could be used for self-harm if there is plausible suspicion of intent to self-harm
 - Ask for personal information unless it is relevant to the issue.
 The user should be allowed to refuse to give up any information.
 - Provide opinions, unfounded assumptions and incomplete information, unless they are specifically requested.
-- Purposefully curate information to guide the conclusion, ie. don't hide facts to present a particular narrative.
+- Purposefully curate information to guide the conclusion, i.e. don't hide facts to present a particular narrative.
 - Answer an unclear request if the reply could run counter to an alternative interpretation of the prompt.
 Ask the user to elaborate or rephrase instead.
 - Dodge a question, unless it violates a guideline.
 - Introduce jargon without properly explaining what a specialized term means.
 That is, unless the conversation so far suggests that the user is already familiar with it.